CptWesley/AssertNet/README.md

 ![AssertNET](https://raw.githubusercontent.com/CptWesley/AssertNET/master/logo.png)
 ### Description
 AssertNET is a fluent assertion library for multiple different .NET testing frameworks ([xUnit](https://xunit.github.io/), [NUnit](http://nunit.org/) and [MSTest](https://github.com/Microsoft/testfx)).
-The library is highly inspired by [AssertJ](http://joel-costigliola.github.io/assertj/), a fluent assertion library for Java.
-The project originated from a personal frustration caused by a lack of a size assertion in the xUnit framework.
+The library is heavily inspired by [AssertJ](http://joel-costigliola.github.io/assertj/), a fluent assertion library for Java.
+The project originated from a personal frustration caused by a lack of a size assertion in the xUnit framework and my love for AssertJ.
 Currently most of the most common AssertJ assertions are included in AssertNET, but more advanced assertions are yet to be added.
 More readable assertion failure messages are also on the list of things that need to be added in the future.

 ### Downloads
 Currently there are 3 different NuGet packages available (for different testing frameworks):